haidodev/oop_lab/README.md

 3. Creating the CompactDisc class "feature/disc-compact-disc"
 4. Create the Playable interface "topic/playable-interface"
 5. Update the Cart class to work with Media "feature/cart-update"
+6. Update the Store class to work with Media "feature/store-update"